 If I’m cooking, I will absolutely make more than one meal’s worth of food.
 I stocked up on glass containers and have an extra freezer in the garage.
 The problems start when I can’t figure out what’s in the container.
 I try to use blue tape on the glass and write on vacuum-sealed bags, but it doesn’t always happen.
 It took me a while to realize that one container had frozen applesauce made in the Instant Pot.

 I’ve been very successful in making large batches of basic tomato sauce (with no onion) to incorporate into other recipes.
 It’s thrilling to open the freezer and find tomato sauce ready to thaw.

 I find recipes that work for us, but then I need to know what to have with it.
 I love Chrissy Teigen’s idea of a restaurant menu for her daughter.
 She put laminated pages into a binder with photos of the meal, a description, and a price.
 Having a visual flipbook of meal ideas would make it easier.
 There are plenty of those available online but not specific to my needs.
 My new plan is to take photos of successful meals and create a PowerPoint slideshow for inspiration.

 Evernote is the best tool I’ve found to keep recipes (and everything else).
 Tag the recipes with specific ingredients, and you can find them easily.
 Making notes and changes are simple.
 I can access my recipes on my phone, laptop, or tablet.
 I will also use Evernote for my meal photos.

-On my 19 for 2019 list, number 10 is “create a weekly meal plan,” and number 11 is “stop throwing away produce.”
+On my 19 for 2019 list, number 10 was “create a weekly meal plan,” and number 11 was “stop throwing away produce.”
 I can’t check off those goals yet, but I’m working on it.